 The New York Times, published in New York City since 1851, is the largest metropolitan newspaper in the United States.
 The online edition of the Times, at www.nytimes.com, was launched in 1996.
-The online version includes not only the same article and feature text and images that appear in the print edition, but an array of additional still image, video, audio, and data content.
+The online version includes not only the same articles, features, and images that appear in the print edition, but an array of additional still image, video, audio, and data content.

 The Times has long been an important source of reporting, information and opinion, covering politics, finance, health, science, culture, the arts, sports, and fashion in the U.S. and abroad, with special emphasis on the New York metropolitan area.
 The paper has been referred to as “The Gray Lady,” because of the traditional format and appearance it has retained and its iconic role.
 Wikipedia1 notes that the Times “stayed with the eight-column format for several years after most papers switched to six, and was one of the last newspapers to adopt color photography.”
 But in recent years the online version of the Times has pioneered the use of multimedia content as supplements or main features of reporting, utilizing extensive color photography, live databases, animated information graphics, audio, and video.